EkuboProtocol/governance/README.md

 - Airdrop can be used to distribute Token
     - Compute a merkle root by computing a list of amounts and recipients, pedersen hashing them, and arranging them into a merkle binary tree

+## Disclaimer

+These contracts are unaudited.
+Use at your own risk.
+Additional review is greatly appreciated.